The Masque at Kenilworth: Background

 Kenilworth is one of Arthur Sullivan's earliest choral works, coming only three years after he completed his studies.
-Early in 1862, the critic Henry Fothergill Chorley, who served on the committee that had awarded the Mendlessohn scholarships to Sullivan, had hosted a private performance of Sullivan's incidental music to Shakespeare's The Tempest at his home, where George Grove, at that time Secretary to The Crystal Palace, heard the piece.
+Early in 1862, the critic Henry Fothergill Chorley, who served on the committee that had awarded the Mendelssohn Scholarship to Sullivan, had hosted a private performance of Sullivan's incidental music to Shakespeare's The Tempest at his home, where George Grove, at that time Secretary to The Crystal Palace, heard the piece.
 Grove was sufficiently impressed to arrange for a performance of the work at The Crystal Palace This piece was a hit and launched Sullivan's reputation.

 Sullivan and Chorley then began collaborating on songs and other works.
 In 1863, Sullivan and Chorley were collaborating on an opera, The Sapphire Necklace, that they had hoped would be produced by the Royal Italian Opera House at Covent Garden.
 Sullivan met the music director of the opera house, Sir Michael Costa, seeking to cultivate a relationship with the important conductor.
 He expressed his eagerness to learn all that he could about opera and asked to attend rehearsals.
 Costa hired Sullivan as an organist at Covent Garden.

 Costa also began to send composing commissions to Sullivan.
 In 1864, at the recommendation of Costa, who was also chief conductor of the triennial Birmingham Musical Festival, Sullivan received a commission to write a cantata for the Festival.
 At the time, Sullivan and Chorley had submitted The Sapphire Necklace to the Royal Opera House, but the opera was turned down.
 Instead, Costa, perhaps in consolation for rejecting the opera, arranged for Chorley to write the libretto for the masque.
 Chorley's libretto draws on the description in the 1821 novel Kenilworth, by Sir Walter Scott, of the visit of Queen Elizabeth and her 400-member entourage to Kenilworth Castle in 1575.
 The libretto also draws on other contemporary accounts and fiction.
 Chorley noted in his preface to the libretto that his "fancy was directed" to the subject matter not only for its "local interest" (Kenilworth is near Birmingham), but because he had long enjoyed Scott's "wondrously musical, but as wondrously simple" description of Elizabeth's arrival for the masque.
 Chorley does not allude to it, but Michael Costa had composed a ballet on the subject of Kenilworth in 1831.